d12frosted/elpa-mirror/gnu/cape-readme.txt

   │ (setq-local completion-at-point-functions (list #'cape-dabbrev-min-2))
   │
   │ ;; Example 4: Define a defensive Dabbrev Capf, which accepts all inputs.
-If you │ ;; use Corfu and `corfu-auto=t', the first candidate won't be auto selected even │ ;; if `corfu-preselect=first'.
-You can use this instead of `cape-dabbrev'.
+If you │ ;; use Corfu and `corfu-auto=t', the first candidate won't be auto selected if │ ;; `corfu-preselect=valid', such that it cannot be accidentally committed when │ ;; pressing RET.
   │ (defun my-cape-dabbrev-accept-all ()
   │   (cape-wrap-accept-all #'cape-dabbrev))
   │ (add-to-list 'completion-at-point-functions #'my-cape-dabbrev-accept-all)